LIDR-academy/AI4Devs-LTI-extended/documentation/DataModel.md

 **Fields:**
 - `id`: Unique identifier for the resume record (Primary Key)
-- `filePath`: File system path to the uploaded resume
+- `filePath`: File system path to the uploaded resume (max 500 characters)
-- `fileType`: MIME type or file extension of the resume
+- `fileType`: MIME type or file extension of the resume (max 50 characters)
 - `uploadDate`: Date and time when the resume was uploaded
 - `candidateId`: Foreign key referencing the Candidate

+**Validation Rules:**
+- File path is required and cannot exceed 500 characters
+- File type is required and cannot exceed 50 characters
+- Upload date is automatically set when file is uploaded
+- Supported file types: PDF and DOCX (max 10MB)

 **Relationships:**
 - `candidate`: Many-to-one relationship with Candidate model